 This is a story that explores the complex history of New York City’s drinking watershed.
-The story will be told incrementally, beginning in geologic time, and ending where we are today.
+The story begins in geologic time, and ends where we are today.

 Timeline / Table of Contents

 Key Underlined text: available content Regular text: future content scheduled for release

 550 Million Years Ago

 Native Americans inhabit the land

 The US is experiencing not only a substantial economic and public health crisis related to Covid-19 but an underlying public water crisis.
 Millions of people face obstacles to access safe, clean running water daily.
 Agricultural runoff, byproducts of disinfection agents, as well as aging infrastructure like lead pipes have contaminated drinking water, especially in minority and low-income communities.
 In 2014, the city of Detroit began disconnecting residents’ water as part of a debt-collection program, and has since disconnected over 141,000 households in an act that the United Nations deemed a human rights violation.
 Infrastructure repairs, environmental clean-ups, and water privatization have all led to higher costs for individuals.
 While the cost for water has been rising around the US, the billion-dollar bottled water industry continues to use public water sources at unimaginably low costs for their products.
 (The Guardian, June 23, 2020)

 Last month, additional EPA regulations were rolled back, this time Section 401 of the Clean Water Act.
 Section 401 gives states and First Nations veto power over industry projects that would impact local populations.
 These rollbacks make it easier for industries to frack, mine, and build pipelines in sensitive areas.
 This will affect land, air, and water, creating additional environmental sacrificial zones (mining and fracking have been found to heighten drinking water contamination risk from toxins like benzene, diesel, heavy metal pollution, cyanide and sulphuric acid to name some).